BabyYawLwi/babyyawlwi.github.io/_posts/2020-06-26-Pneumonia-cnn-fcc.md

 ```

 ## Model
-We will then create a CNN model with resnet50 architecture and transfer the model to the default device.
+We will then create a CNN model with resnetWe will then create a CNN model with resnet50 architecture.
+Since it is a classification problem, the binary cross entropy loss and accuracy are calculated.
+We will then transfer the model to the default device.50 architecture and transfer the model to the default device.
 ```
 def accuracy(outputs, labels):
     preds = [1 if pred>0.5 else 0 for pred in outputs]